Cash bonds for small miners

 Cash bond payments of up to $20,000 can apply where:

-- The authority holder contacts ERR and requests that their bond be changed from a bank guarantee to a cash bond; or
+- The authority holder contacts the department and requests that their bond be changed from a bank guarantee to a cash bond; or

 - A new bond is required and the bond amount is advised in a letter; or

-- A revised bond amount is required following assessment of the rehabilitation liability by ERR.
+- A revised bond amount is required following assessment of the rehabilitation liability by the department.
 This amount is advised in a letter.

-Where the authority holder advises ERR that they would like to opt for the cash bond, an invoice for the bond amount will be sent by the Department of Economic Development, Jobs, Transport and Resources.
-Do not forward the bond until the invoice has been issued by the Department.
+Where the authority holder advises the department that they would like to opt for the cash bond, an invoice for the bond amount will be sent by the department.
+Do not forward the bond until the invoice has been issued by the department.